-Custom painted helmets can take upwards of 40 hours for disassembly, design, paint and reassembly before seeing action on track.
+Custom-painted helmets can take upwards of 40 hours for disassembly, design, paint, and reassembly before seeing action on track.
 They are incredible labors of love created by craftsmen around the globe.
-We've highlighted sixteen of the best and their most stunning designs ranging from amateur karting through Formula 1.
+In this second edition of our global list, we've highlighted twenty of the best and their most stunning designs ranging from amateur karting to Formula 1.

 Brett King Design

 brettkingdesign.com | @brettkingdesign | brettkingdesign

 Brett King Design's distinctive logo can be found on the visors of professional racers such as Fabian Coulthard (Australian V8 Supercars), Michael Essa (Formula D), Joey Hand (DTM/IMSA), Jamie McMurray (NASCAR), and Josef Newgarden (IndyCar).